yazicifatihcan/world_time/README.md

 # World Time

-World Time is an application that shows the timezones. ( Just for android) Please [click here](https://youtu.be/A4FalNzpMU0) to see the application video.
+World Time is an application that shows the timezones( Just for android).
+Please [click here](https://youtu.be/A4FalNzpMU0) to see the application video.

 ## Screenshots